chaosloth/flex-wallboard/README.md

 2. Create new Sync Service (or use default)

-3. Create new Sync document in above service called `dashboard-data` (see: `.env` for name)
+3. Create new Sync map in above service and copy the SID

 4. Create another Sync document in the same service called `dashboard-definitions` (see: `.env` for name)

 5. Import default statistic definitions from `default_stats.json`, modify as required.

-6. Update `.env` file with API Key, Auth token, Task Router workspace and Sync doc
+6. Update `.env` file with API Key, Auth token, Task Router workspace and Sync Service and Sync Map

 ### Deployment (GitHub Actions -- Recommended)
+Use GitHub actions to deploy code, ensure the following is created:
+1. Create an environment
+2. Configure secrets (see build.yaml)

 ### Deployment (GitHub Actions -- Local development)
 During development and testing workflows can be prototyped using [ACT](https://github.com/nektos/act)